two students walking outside a building on campus

 PO 309 Kansas Legislative Experience (3)

 Analysis of the Kansas legislature and governor, along with other state-wide offices and the media — how all function within the governmental system of Kansas.
 Along with an in-depth study of the legislative session, the student will be required to attend legislative committee meetings, floor debates, and gubernatorial press conferences.
 Students will also conduct participant observation within a legislative or executive branch office.
-No prerequisites.

 PO 325 Advanced International Relations (3)